precious123-gifted/precious123-gifted/README.md

 const Photoshop
 const Figma
 ```
-# I am open for opportunities that will help me express my skills and grow 📈
+# I am open for opportunities that will help me sharpen my skills and grow 📈